Dabaiee/CS5200/Code/README.md

-# nodeExpressSqliteEJS
+# DrivingSchoolSchedulingSystem
-An Application Using Node + Expres + SQlite + EJS implementing a Driving School Scheduling System
+An Application Using Node + Expres + SQlite + EJS implementing a Driving School Scheduling System for both students and managers.

 ## Using it